Academany/fabzero/program/final/finalproject.md

 ## Crafting the final project

+Crafting your portfolio and your project is more important than you think.
+You are delivering a public document that will be read by many people.
+People that you don't even imagine.
+They know nothing about you.
+The only way they have to form an opinion about you is by reading your documentation.
+Your work reflects your personality.
+If your site is a mess, you are a mess.
+If it contains typos, you are careless.
+If the pictures are bad lit, deformed or poorly composed, you don't pay atention to details.
+If you waste, you are wasteful.
+Don't let people assume those things about you.
+Craft your work carefully.

 ### The documentation

 Documenting a project differs slightly from how you document your weekly progress.
 So far your style has been similar to narrating your journey in a sort of diary.
 It would be interesting that you also keep a journal of the progress, failures and successes of your final project (like a *making of* page).
 But this is not what people are expecting to find.
 They are trying to replicate your project.
 The information they would like to find is: